pascalestomp/vision-api-art-catalogue-extraction/paddle.README.md

 ## 📂 How to Use

 1. Add your PDF file (e.g., `catalogue.pdf`) to the project directory.
-2. In your script, replace the `input_path` with the name of your file.
+2. In your script, replace the `name.pdf` with the name of your file.
 3. Run the script:

 ```bash